splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-im.rst

 During this part of the journey, focus on onboarding a number of teams.
 These teams will represent use cases that can be used to show the power and benefit of the solution to the rest of your organization.

 These tasks can be separated according to product components.
 There will be one set for each of:
-* Splunk Infrastructure Monitoring and
+* Splunk Infrastructure Monitoring (this topic), and
 * :ref:`Splunk Application Performance Monitoring <phase2-apm>`